Lovegiver/ReactivePipeline/src/README.md.md

 ### The DataStreamer

 The DataStreamer is a hot stream, what means it potentially produces a never ending Flux.
-For the sake of demonstration, we used it as a exportable monitoring tool.
-This means that you can define a controller
+For the sake of demonstration, we used it as an exportable monitoring tool.
+This means that you can define a controller and a GET method

     static Flux<ServerSentEvent<String>> getAllPipelinesStatesFlux()